Explained: What is herd immunity and could it work with COVID-19?

 WHO expert clarifies remarks on coronavirus spread

 How easily the virus spreads also plays a key role.
 Say, for example, someone who's infected with a particular virus typically transmits it to two others.
-The chances of that person passing it on to others would be lower if half the population is already immune, said Dr. Walter Orenstein, a vaccine expert at Emory University.
+The chances of that person passing it on to others would be lower if half the population is already immune, said Dr Walter Orenstein, a vaccine expert at Emory University.

 The odds of transmission fall further if even more of the population is immune.
 That could cause new infections to die out.
 But if a virus is more infectious, a higher percentage of people would need to have immunity to stop the spread and achieve herd immunity, Orenstein said.